Austrian literature: First half of 19th century

 Around 1790 these ideas were firmly rooted and the ancient classic cultures (Greek and Roman) were the inspiration for poets, artists, architects and writers.
 Harmony and Beauty were some of the ideals of that time.
 There was a lot of philosophical and aesthetic writing which accumulated in the Romantic era around 1820 (mostly writers from the nobility).
 With the Napoleonic Wars going on, a lot of people wanted literature which took them away in a fantasy world.
 A lot of religious writing was also providing people with new hope.
 Klemens Maria Hofbauer, Eduard von Bauernfeld and Franz Grillparzer are but three of the writers influenced by these events.
 The German writer Karl Wilhelm Friedrich von Schlegel also lived and worked in Vienna around 1809.

 Between the years 1815, the end of the Napoleonic Wars, and 1848, the year of the European revolutions the Biedermeier contrasted with the Romantic era which preceded it partly.
-Biedermeier can be identified with two trends in early 19th-century history.

 The first trend is growing urbanization and industrialization leading to a new urban middle class.
 The early Lieder of Schubert, which were performable at the piano without substantial musical training, serve as examples.
 Further, Biedermeier writers were mainly middle-class, as opposed to the German Romantics, who were mainly drawn from the nobility.
 The second trend is the growing political oppression following the end of the Napoleonic Wars prompting people to concentrate on the domestic and the non-political.